Neuroblastoma: Treatments

 Recent focus has been to reduce therapy for low and intermediate risk neuroblastoma while maintaining survival rates at 90%.
 A study of 467 people that are at intermediate risk enrolled in A3961 from 1997 to 2005 confirmed the hypothesis that therapy could be successfully reduced for this risk group.
 Those with favorable characteristics (tumor grade and response) received four cycles of chemotherapy, and those with unfavorable characteristics received eight cycles, with three-year event free survival and overall survival stable at 90% for the entire cohort.
 Future plans are to intensify treatment for those people with aberration of 1p36 or 11q23 chromosomes as well as for those who lack early response to treatment.

 By contrast, focus the past 20 years or more has been to intensify treatment for high-risk neuroblastoma.
 Chemotherapy induction variations, timing of surgery, stem cell transplant regimens, various delivery schemes for radiation, and use of monoclonal antibodies and retinoids to treat minimal residual disease continue to be examined.
 Recent phase III clinical trials with randomization have been carried out to answer these questions to improve survival of high-risk disease:

 Refractory and relapsed neuroblastoma

 Chemotherapy with topotecan and cyclophosphamide is frequently used in refractory setting and after relapse.

 A haploidentical stem cell transplant, that is, donor cells derived from parents, is being studied in those with refractory or relapsing neuroblastoma as stem cells from the person themselves is not useful.

-It has been shown that neuroblastoma display a high expression of somatostatin receptors and this enables potential therapy using 177Lu-DOTA-TATE, a type of radionuclide therapy that specifically targets the somatostatin receptors.
+It has been shown that neuroblastoma display a high expression of somatostatin receptors and this enables potential therapy using ^{177}Lu-DOTA-TATE, a type of radionuclide therapy that specifically targets the somatostatin receptors.
 Several early phase clinical trials using ^{177}Lu-DOTA-TATE for treatment of high-risk refractory/relapsed neuroblastoma have been conducted with promising results.